 San Diego is a city of sunshine and beaches, but beyond that lies a thriving market for localized products, inventive cuisine, and budding entrepreneurs.
 That entrepreneurial spirit has hit women hard, and they’ve busted their way into male-dominated markets, from surfing to distilling.
-If headed to San Diego, here are the best and brightest women-owned businesses in town.

 Shop and Support Local Women

 Pigment, owned by wife and husband Amy and Chad, is a boutique that is known for selling local products.
 In the “plant lab” section of the store, shoppers can create their own planters with the wide array of succulents, cacti, pots, rocks, sand, and soil available.
 Formerly an art gallery and studio run by Amy, this shop offers a meticulously cultivated selection of plants, furniture, clothes, art, and books.

 Sage Sisters may be a flower shop, but it’s so much more.
 Purchasing a bouquet can be done in good conscious as Sage Sisters donates all leftover flowers to non-profits, including local women’s shelters.
 However, leaving with just flowers seems impossible, as owner Eva also sells things that pair well with her custom creations, like chocolate and accessories.

 San Diego is known for its breweries and distilleries, and there are a few that should not be missed.
 Poor House Brew, co-founded by Alanna and run by a largely female staff, is where tourists should go to drink like a local.
 They have a wide range of beers on tap, including their own brews.
 For something harder, head to You & Your’s Distilling Co., founded by Laura Johnson.
 Opened in 2017, this distillery, tasting room, and event center offers up delicious cocktails made from their signature gin and vodka.
 Cheers to female business owners everywhere!